 DIRECTOR’S DUTIES AND RESPONSIBLITIES TO THE COMPANY

-The principles prescribed by the Law include: (i) due care; (ii) reporting any affairs and actions involving personal interest; (iii) avoiding conflict of interest; (iv) keeping business secrets; (v) adhering to the prohibition to compete;
+The principles prescribed by the Law include: (i) due care; (ii) reporting any affairs and actions involving personal interest; (iii) avoiding conflict of interest; (iv) keeping business secrets; (v) adhering to the prohibition of competition;

 In addition to prescribing these duties and defining their content, the said Law also defines the rules for filing lawsuits in case of violation of such duties, by envisaging individual claims to be filed by a single company member as well as derivative claims filed by one or more company members on their own behalf but for the company’s account.

-Therefore, in case of violation of special duties, a lawsuit may be filed against a director within 6 months from the day of the committed violation was identified and no later than within five years from the date the violation was committed.
+Therefore, in case of violation of special duties, a lawsuit may be filed against a director within 6 months from the day the committed violation was identified and no later than five years after the date the violation was committed.

 The said requirements are imposed on a cumulative basis and the Law envisages the possibility of taking part in the proceedings of the member who acquired interest or shares from the person who filed a lawsuit until final resolution of the proceedings and, afterwards, under the extraordinary legal remedy pronounced.